Pontine stroke, also known as pons stroke, is a type of brain stem stroke that often creates chronic side effects.

 Pontine Stroke Recovery Time

 Typically, if the stroke was small, you can recover within about 6 months.
-If the stroke was massive, then recovery can take well over a year.
+If the stroke was massive, then recovery can take years.

-Every stroke is different though, so it’s possible to have a very fast recovery from a massive pontine stroke just as it’s possible to recover slowly from a minor stroke.
+Again, every stroke is different so it’s possible to have a very fast recovery from a massive pontine stroke just as it’s possible to recover slowly from a minor stroke.

-Instead of focusing on how long things will take, focus on the steps you can take to speed recovery along, such as massed practice.
+Instead of focusing on how long things will take, focus on the steps you can take to maximize recovery, such as massed practice.

 Pontine Stroke Recovery Summary

-Pontine stroke is a type of brain stem stroke that results in symptoms that are abnormal compared to the hallmark FAST acronym symptoms.
+Pontine stroke is a type of brain stem stroke that results in symptoms like dizziness and vertigo.
+Fast treatment is required to minimize disability and save the person’s life!

-Rehabilitation involves massed practice of the skills that need to be relearned.
+Rehabilitation will involve massed practice of the skills and functions that need to be relearned.
 It’s difficult to estimate how long recovery will take since every stroke is different.